Why David Cameron is a surprising choice as new UK foreign policy chief after fateful Brexit vote

 CHINA AND OTHER FOREIGN POLICIES

-During his tenure, Cameron led closer economic and trade ties between Britain and China, presiding over a so-called “golden era” as he drank beer with Chinese President Xi Jinping at an English pub during a state visit.
+During his tenure, Cameron led closer economic and trade ties between Britain and China, presiding over a so-called “golden era” of Sino-British relations as he drank beer with Chinese President Xi Jinping at an English pub during a state visit.

 His stance is now criticized by many in Britain as having been misguided given that Beijing's influence is increasingly seen as a threat to international security.
 Last year Sunak explicitly distanced himself from Cameron's China stance, describing it as “naïve” amid growing tensions with Beijing over Russia’s war in Ukraine.